sekar3s/Terraform-Lab/Lab/Lab 01 - Azure Provider - Authenticating.md

 -   [terraform apply](https://www.terraform.io/docs/commands/apply.html) - to apply the plan

-1. Open a new terminal session through VS code menu (Terminal -> New Terminal).
+1. Using VS code menu, open a new PowerShell session (Terminal -> New Terminal).
 Let's add/append the az CLI binary to the PATH variable.
 Run the command below to add the az CLI directory to the PATH variable.
 This is important for Terraform to authenticate using the CLI.

 ```powershell
 $env:Path = 'C:\Program Files\Microsoft SDKs\Azure\CLI2\wbin\;' + $env:Path
 ```

 2. Let's access the terraform init, plan, and apply methods.
 Run `terraform init --help` and skim through the capabilities.
-Feel free to ask questions during this time.
+Feel free to ask questions during this time. **NOTE:** If you are not in the `C:\Lab_Files\M07_Terraform\terraform_lab_dir\` directory, switch to the directory before you run terraform commands.

 3. Run Terraform plan